 - Eating a large meal or drinking too much coffee or alcohol are common causes.

 - See your doctor if you experience ongoing heartburn.

 Once food is chewed and swallowed, it is pushed by muscular waves down the oesophagus and through a sphincter (or muscle ring) into the stomach.
 Sometimes, even in healthy individuals, the contents of the stomach squeeze up through the sphincter and back into the oesophagus.
-This is called 'reflux' and feels like a burning sensation behind the breastbone.
+This is called 'reflux' (also known as gastro-oesophageal reflux disease, indigestion or heartburn) and feels like a burning sensation behind the breastbone.